yoching/Presentations/202009TEASwift@CocoaHeadsPrague/TheElmArchitectureAndSwift.md

 # WWDC19

 - SwiftUI came
-- mixed feelings
-  - this is how it should be (e.g. React)
-  - one year later than expected
+- Yoshi's thought🤔: This is how it should be (e.g. React), but it's one year later than expected.

 ---
 # TEA implementation